Pangeli70/JaiPrimer/README.md

 # JaiPrimer

-## Contributors

-Take a look at the personal bio and disclaimers of some of the [contributors](./contributors)to this primer.
+This repo is a clone copy of the original BsVino's wiki.